HUM-403 / 3 credits

 Independent evaluation at the end of both the autumn and spring term (grade associated to 3 ECTS).

 Autumn term: Knowledge acquisition and elaboration of a project plan.
 Determination and set up of research method.
-Evaluation of written introduction to the research report
+Evaluation of written introduction and method section to the research report

 Spring term: Experiment is performed, data collected, data input, data analysis.
 Evaluation of the final written research report consisting of a title page, abstract, introduction, method section, result section, discussion and bibliography.